All Episodes

 Political media is dead in this country.

-but let's not bring everybody into it oh no let's not bring me in the hell we're good reporters And it'll be honest, there are good reporters on the Fox News channel, and there are people that I respect.
+I'll be honest, there are good reporters on the Fox News channel, and there are people that I respect.

 And by the way, that respect what I do and know that what I'm doing and what they're doing are very different things.

-It's a every newspaper, right?
+It's every newspaper, right?

-Uh page, you have your news, then you have your op-ed section.
+You have your news, then you have your op-ed section.

-Prime time and cable news is the op-ed section.
+Prime Time and Cable News is the op-ed section.

 You've never claimed that.

-Whenever I read that, I just laugh.
+And whenever I read that, I just laugh.

 By the way, just the opposite.

-This was my argument with Ted Koppel that doesn't know I'm a conservative and the people can't tell the difference.
+Do you think there's anybody, this was my argument with Ted Koppel that doesn't know I'm a conservative and the people can't tell the difference?

 I think that's naive to think they're that dumb.